EnderIce2/SDR-RPC/README.md

 ### 📕TODO List

 - Invite people to get Spy Server Address or connecting via voice chat system to listen and having the ability to change the frequency
-- Change Settings Panel to WPF User Control
+- Change Settings Panel to match SDR# theme
-- Add better RDS decoder (if it is even possible)